Conviction overturned for woman who aided 'squawk-box' prosecutors

 A spokesman for Brooklyn U.S. Attorney Loretta Lynch said the office was "reviewing Judge Glasser's decision."

-In an interview, Santiago's lawyer, Marjorie Preece, said, "Irene Santiago is pleased to have her name back and not be labeled a felon.
+In an interview, Santiago's lawyer, Marjorie Peerce, said, "Irene Santiago is pleased to have her name back and not be labeled a felon.
 The past nine years have been very difficult for her."
-(Reporting by Joseph Ax; Editing by Noeleen Walder)